hpcn-uam/Limago/README.md

 make create_prj_vcu118-fns-single-toe-iperf
 ```

 Once the project is create you can open it.
-The project are create under the folder `project/<project_name>`
+The projects are created under the folder `project/<project_name>`

-For instance you can open the project with Vivado:
+For instance, you can open the project with Vivado:

 ```
 vivado project/vcu118-fns-single-toe-iperf/vcu118-fns-single-toe-iperf.xpr